top of page

 Though the overall pitch is constant, it changes along the blade length.
 This adjustment is crucial for different rotational speeds and water flow velocities at various radii from the hub.

-Blades near the hub have a smaller pitch than those at the tip.
+The blades, near the hub, have a smaller pitch than those at the tip.
 This ensures each section works at its best angle, boosting propeller efficiency.
-The final pitch is the average of all sections.
+The overall pitch is the average of all sections.

 Blade Section